hzh1-cl/hzh1-cl.github.io/_pages/research.md

 {% include base_path %}

-Large Language Models-based Studies on Chinese Noun Compound Interpretation _in progress_
+Semantic Relation Representations of Chinese Noun Compounds in Transformer-based Language Models _in progress_
 ---
-* TBA
+* As a member in _Modeling Generalized Event Knowledge for Noun Compound Interpretation and Prediction with Vector Spaces and Transformers_ (GRF, PolyU15612222)
+* A Chinese Noun-Noun Compound Dataset with Semantic Relation annotation
+* Investigation semantic relation encodings in Transformer-based language models

+A Chinese-Xibe Novel Parallel Corpus _in progress_
+---
+* Having completed OCR, preprocessing and bilingual alignment for _Red Sorghum_, a total of 1.7 million Xibe tokens.
+* Remaining materials are under processing.

-Dependency Treebank and Parsing for the Xibe language _in progress_
+Dependency Treebank and Parsing for the Xibe language
 -----
 * Universal Dependencies Treebank for Xibe (XDT)
 	* We created the very first syntactically annotated treebank for the written Xibe language, which is one of the southern group of Tungusic languages.
 Sentences are collected from _General Introduction to Xibe Grammar_ by Setuken (锡伯语语法通论, 佘土肯，2009), _Cabcal News_ ([ᠴᠠᠯᠴᠠᠯ ᠰᡝᠷᡣᡞᠨ](https://en.wikipedia.org/wiki/Qapqal_News)), and Xibe textbook _ᠨᡞᠶᠠᠮᠠᡢᡤᠠ ᡤᡞᠰᡠᠨ_ (3-6).
 	* The treebank contains 1,202 trees in total.
 We will release the first part of 810 trees in [Universal Dependencies](https://universaldependencies.org/) v2.9.